arthagestao/jasper-reports/README.md

 # Jasper Reports for PHP

-Easy jasper reports for PHP using JasperStarter
+Easy reports for PHP using JasperStarter

 ## Installation